penumbra-zone/penumbra/docs/protocol/src/sct.md

 that the new fragments were created according to the rules of the protocol.

 The state commitment tree component manages commitments to private state fragments.
-It maintains two data structures, each responsible for one side of state management:
+Nodes maintain two data structures, each responsible for one side of state management:

 1. The _state commitment tree_ ingests and records new state commitments as transactions produce new state fragments;